Goal II: Living the Dream: Plot

 Santiago meets Enrique, who, after an argument, steals Santiago's gear bag and escapes to his parents' diner.
 Rosa forbids him from seeing Santiago.
 Meanwhile, Gavin re-establishes himself in the Real Madrid first team.
 At a club event, Santiago's Lamborghini is stolen by Enrique, who crashes and is badly injured.
 At the hospital, Santiago takes responsibility for the crash to the police; when a reporter sneaks a picture, Santiago assaults him.
 While being arrested, Santiago sees Rosa arrive at the hospital.

 After leading Real Madrid to the Champions League final by scoring the winner against Lyon, Santiago visits Rosa.
 She tells him she went to Madrid when he was a child as she feared for her safety after being attacked by two men, one of which was Santiago's uncle.
 When Rosa returned to Mexico three weeks later, she found her family had left for the United States.
 Santiago then reunites with a healed Enrique.

-Prior to the final against Arsenal, Santiago asks Rudi to start Gavin ahead of him to increase Gavin's chances at securing an extension to his contract and a place in the England squad for the upcoming FIFA World Cup.
+Prior to the final against Arsenal at the Santiago Bernabéu Stadium, Santiago asks Rudi to start Gavin ahead of him to increase Gavin's chances at securing an extension to his contract and a place in the England squad for the upcoming FIFA World Cup.
 Santiago also calls and apologizes to Roz.
 In the match, Gavin starts but concedes a penalty to Arsenal for a tackle on T.J.
 Harper in the first minute; Arsenal take the lead and gain control of the game.

 Santiago is brought on in the second half to play alongside Gavin.
 Arsenal eventually go 2–0 up and are denied a bigger lead when Iker Casillas saves Arsenal's second penalty.
 Santiago combines with Harris, who scores to make it 2–1.
 In the final few minutes, Santiago scores to equalize; with a few seconds to go, David Beckham scores a direct free kick to win the Champions League.